particle1331/computational-linear-algebra/notes.md

   X_pinv @ y = [-0.99971352  2.99951481]
   ```

   Here `w_best` is the best weight found using GD.
 The analytic solution obtained using the pseudoinverse performs better.
 Try to experiment with the code, e.g. changing the signal to be quadratic (nonlinear) to see how the loss surface will change.
 It will still be convex, since only the data changes.
-However, it does not anymore minimize to an MSE proportional equal to the square of the amplitude $c$ of the noise.
-To derive this, we use [the mean of squared Gaussian](https://math.stackexchange.com/questions/620045/mean-and-variance-of-squared-gaussian-y-x2-where-x-sim-mathcaln0-sigma) so $\mathbb E[c^2 X^2] = c^2 E[X^2] = c^2\sigma^2 = c^2.$ This agrees with the best MSE of `9.34e-05` ~ `1e-4`.
+However, it does not anymore minimize to an MSE proportional equal to the square of the amplitude $a$ of the noise.
+To derive this, observe that since $\mu = 0$, the variance is $\mathbb E[a^2 X^2] = a^2 \mathbb E[X^2] = a^2\sigma^2 = a^2.$ This agrees with the best MSE of `9.34e-05` ~ `1e-4`.

 <br>